CCW Berlin 2018 – The challenges, conversations, and the fun

 After a lot of experimentation, we observed a bunch of things—what the AI is capable of, how well can it learn and how controllable is it.

-If trained well, AI can reduce the dependency on support agents to handle issues that just needs sharing relevant support documents with the customer.
+If trained well, AI can reduce the dependency on support agents to handle issues that just need sharing relevant support documents with the customer.
 Also, an AI could be used to proactively route calls to the right support agents based on the type of queries.

 So, certainly, AI is of great help to improve your customer support and have proactive conversations with customers.